Laws and regulations 法律及條例

 - Cycling is not allowed in road tunnels.

-- You may not ride, carry or push a bicycle in any country park or ‘special area’, except on a designated cycling path with a valid country parks cycling permit, unless you are “ordinarily resident” in that area.
+- You may not ride, carry or push a bicycle in any country park or ‘special area’, except on a designated cycling path, unless you are “ordinarily resident” in that area.

 - Where designated cycle paths are available, you may not ride on the road alongside.

-- Many bridges and underpasses have a sign indicating that bicylces and pedestrians are prohibited to pass the sign.
+- Many bridges and underpasses have a sign indicating that bicycles and pedestrians may not pass the sign.
 The sign has legal force, although there is no general law or regulation about cycling on bridges.

 - Bicycles may not be rented to unaccompanied children (under 11), who also may not control a multi-cycle unless accompanied by an adult.
 An exception is when rental is made for use only on designated cycle paths.

 - Any child (under 11) must be accompanied by an adult to ride a bicycle on any “road” (道路), which includes cycle tracks.

 - Every bike must have a bell, and no other warning system is allowed (such as a horn or perhaps even a loud shout!).

-- When ridden at night (or in poor visibility), a bicycle must be fitted with a white light at front and a red light at the back.
+- When ridden at night (or in low light conditions), a bicycle must be fitted with a white light at front and a red light at the back.